- Address Space Layout Randomization (ASLR)

-A technique employed by iOS to make the successful exploitation by a software bug much more difficult.
+A technique employed by operating systems to make the successful exploitation by a software bug much more difficult.
 By ensuring memory addresses and offsets are unpredictable, exploit code can’t hard code these values.
-In iOS 5 or later, the position of all system apps and libraries are also randomized, along with all third-party apps compiled as position-independent executables.

 A dedicated hardware component that implements AES.